Donald E. Williams: Post-NASA career

 In March 1990, Williams retired from the U.S. Navy as Captain, and left NASA.
 He joined Science Applications International Corporation (SAIC), working on several projects in the Houston area, nationally, and internationally.
 In April 2006, Williams retired from SAIC.

-Williams died on February 23, 2016, at the age of 74.
+Williams died of a stroke February 23, 2016, at the age of 74.

 Organizations

 Williams was a member of the Society of Experimental Test Pilots, the Association of Space Explorers, and the National Aeronautic Association.